 User presence is embedded directly into the definition of the messaging session state.
 There is no separate indicator; instead, the presence status toggles the session state shown on the ticket.

-When the feature is turned on, the session states behave as follows:
+When the feature is turned on, the messaging session states are defined as follows:

-- Active: The ticket has received an end-user response in the last 10 minutes OR the user presence is detected as online.
+- Active: The ticket has received an end-user response in the last 10 minutes (default) or within the user-specified auto release capacity inactivity period or the user presence is online.

-- Inactive: The ticket has not received a response in the last 10 minutes OR user presence is offline OR the ticket status is set to Pending, On-hold, or Solved, whichever happens sooner.
+- Inactive: The ticket has not received a response in the last 10 minutes (default) or within the auto release capacity inactivity period, the user presence is offline, or the ticket status is set to Pending, On-hold, or Solved.
+Any one of these events can cause the messaging session to become inactive.

 How user presence affects routing and capacity